GameDevCoder/portfolio/_clients/hit-maker.md

 #### [Shader System](https://www.studiolibrary.com/){: target="_blank"}

-Initially the graphics engine was in early alpha and only capable of simple shading, comparible to fixed function rendering.
+Initially the graphics engine was in early alpha and only capable of simple shading.

-I worked on making the rendering system more advanced so that it would be capable of supporting more demanding programmable shaders and post effects.
+I worked on making the rendering system more advanced so that it would be capable of supporting more advanced shaders and post effects.

-I created shaders (graphics rendering programs) for dynamic lighting, toon shading effects and normal mapping.
+I created shaders for dynamic lighting, toon shading effects and normal mapping.

 As a part of internal research and development work, I also created toon outline and painterly style post effects.